Bear Attack Repellent Leaks At Amazon Warehouse, Critically Injuring One And Sending Dozens To The Hospital

 “(It) dispensed strong fumes in a contained area of the facility,” Lighty said.
 “The safety of our employees is our top priority, and as such, all employees in that area have been relocated to safe place and employees experiencing symptoms are being treated onsite.”

 It’s a wonder more employees weren’t impacted, considering hundreds of workers are normally inside the building during the workday.
-According to the Daily News, Amazon warehouse employees have complained about worker conditions in general.
+According to the Daily News, Amazon warehouse employees have complained about working conditions in general.
 In Minnesota, employees said they experienced exhaustion and dehydration without air conditioning.

 Furthermore, bear attack repellent is nothing to mess around with.
 According to Yellowstone National Park, grizzly bear expert Stephen Herrero with the University of Calgary analyzed dozens of human-bear encounters and found bear pepper spray to be 94 percent effective in deterring aggressive bears.

-Gary Clutter, a hunter from Bozeman, Montana, found himself face-to-face with a grizzly while hunting a few years ago.
+Gary Clutter, a hunter from Bozeman, Montana, found himself face to face with a grizzly while hunting a few years ago.
 He told National Park Trips Media that bear spray saved him from an impending attack.

 “I caught the bear (with bear pepper spray) full in the face when it was four feet away.
 It was like it hit a wall.
 The grizzly turned and ran so fast toward her cub she ran over it.
 Then, cub and sow were gone.
 This worked exactly the way it was designed to work.
 The bears didn’t die and all I’m out is a can of bear pepper spray,” he said.